Skip to content

 Read More »Madman Reading Order, Explore Mike Allred’s Comics Universe

-Ghost Machine: Your Gateway to the new Creator-Owned Comics Universes (by Geoff Johns & Al.)
+Ghost Machine: Your Gateway to the new Creator-Owned Comics Universes (by Geoff Johns and others)

 Many new universes have recently emerged in the comic book world!
 After the Massive-Verse and the Energon Universe, we’re now taking a look at the shared universes of the recently formed creator-owned company, Ghost Machine!